Puffball101961/MatrixPi/readme.md

 ## Active Development
 - Active development is occurring on the `wip` branch.
 - There is no schedule or regularity to commit timings at the moment.
-- There is no ETA on an official Alpha build.
+- There is currently an Alpha build that is not fully tested, and most likely will be unstable.
 - Usage testing is occuring during development.

 ## Base Hardware